-6. Spec 6.
-Specific skills acquired Professional skills C1.
+6. Spec ific skills acquired Professional skills C1.
 Using knowledge of mathematics, physics, measurement, technical graphics, mechanical engineering, chemical, electrical and electronic engineering in control systems engineering.
 Transversal skills CT1.
 Application, in the context of legislative compliance, of intellectual property rights (including technology transfer), product certification methodology, principles, norms and values of professional ethics code in their own strategies for rigorous, efficient and accountable work.
 CT2.
 Identification of roles and responsibilities in a plurispecialized team, making decisions and assigning tasks, applying techniques of effective relationships and team working.

-7. The objectives of the discipline (resulting from the grid of the specific competences acquired)
+7. The objectives of the discipline(resulting from the grid of the specific competences acquired)

-7. The objectives of the discipline (resulting from the grid of the specific competences acquired) 7.1 The • Study and knowledge of basic elements of mechanical engineering: kinematics general and dynamics of rigid solid, calculation of configuration and kinematics of some objective of mechanisms. the subject Forming the technical horizon of the future specialist.
-7.2 Specific The course aims in particular at providing knowledge and methods of study objectives for the balance and movement of material bodies; such knowledge being necessary for students who are preparing in the field of Automation and applied informatics to understand, and then to be able to design new automation installations from the point of view of their organs, of the parts in balance under the action of some types of moving forces. • The laboratory offers the skill of engineering methods to approach and solve problems related to the calculation of mechanical elements.
+J 7.1 The • Study and knowledge of basic elements of mechanical engineering: kinematics general and dynamics of rigid solid, calculation of configuration and kinematics of some objective of mechanisms. the subject • Forming the technical horizon of the future specialist.
+7.2 Specific • The course aims in particular at providing knowledge and methods of study objectives for the balance and movement of material bodies; such knowledge being necessary for students who are preparing in the field of Automation and applied informatics to understand, and then to be able to design new automation installations from the point of view of their organs, of the parts in balance under the action of some types of moving forces. • The laboratory offers the skill of engineering methods to approach and solve problems related to the calculation of mechanical elements.

 8.1 Course Teaching No. of hours/

+0.1 Course U

 methods Observations

 Cap1.
 Introductions.
 Cap2.
 Statics of the material point.
 Cap3.
 Statics of the rigid solid.
 Cap4.
 Kinematics of the material point.
 Cap5.
 Theorems and general methods in dynamics.
 Cap6.
 Structure of a mechanical system.
 Free exposure, with the presentation of the course with video projector, on the board or online 2h 4h 6h 6h 6h 4h

-- 1. Cornel Marin, Teodor Huidu, Mecanic, Editura Printech, Bucure ti, 1999. - 2.
-Dumitru Luca, Cristina Stan, Mecanic clasic, Universitatea Al. I. Cuza Ia i, 2007 - 3.
-Florescu Daniela, Curs de mecanic tehnic, Editura Alma mater, Bac u, 2007 - Octavian G. Mustafa, Elemente de mecanica punctului material i a solidului rigid, Universitatea din Craiova, 2002 - 5.
+- 1. Cornel Marin, Teodor Huidu, Mecanic , Editura Printech, Bucure ti, 1999. - 2.
+Dumitru Luca, Cristina Stan, Mecanic clasic , Universitatea Al. I. Cuza Ia i, 2007 - 3.
+Florescu Daniela, Curs de mecanic tehnic , Editura Alma mater, Bac u, 2007 - 4.
+Octavian G. Mustafa, Elemente de mecanica punctului material i a solidului rigid, Universitatea din Craiova, 2002 - 5.
 Tudose, Sandu-Ville, Fl., Racocea, C., Farcas, Fl., Hanganu, L., Organe de ma ini i inginerie mecanic aplicatii, Editura Gh.
 Asachi Iasi, 2003 - 6.
 Vlase Sorin., Mecanica.
 Statica.
 Ed.
 Infomarket, Bra ov, 2008 - 7.
 Vlase Sorin., Mecanica.
 Cinematica.
 Ed.
 Infomarket, Bra ov, 2007 - 8.
-Vlase Sorin.
-Mecanica.
+Vlase Sorin., Mecanica.
 Dinamica.
 Ed.
-Infomarket.
-Bra. ov.
-2005
+Infomarket, Bra ov, 2005 application.
+3. Reduction of competing coplaning forces - computer application.
+4. Reduction of competing spatial forces - computer application.
+5. Reduction of parallel force systems - computer application.
+6. Reduction of force and moment systems - computer application.
+7. Closing the situation at the laboratory. them, and take a theoretical test at the beginning of the laboratory.
+Then, the students carry out the practical part of the work under the guidance of the teacher 2 h 2 h 2 h 2 h 2 h 2 h --- -- --

+8.2 Academic laboratory Teaching No. of hours/

+methods Observations

+Students receive

+laboratory papers

-8. Viase Soriii., Mecanica.
-Dinamica.
-Ed.
-Illioniarket, Dia Ov.
-2003 8.2 Academic laboratory Teaching No. of hours/ methods Observations Students receive laboratory papers at least one week 1.
-Presentation of the laboratory and of the labor protection norms. in advance, study 2 h 2.
-Statics of the material point.
+at least one week

+1. Presentation of the laboratory and of the labor protection norms. in advance, study 2 h

+2. Statics of the material point.
 Vector operations - computer them, inspect 2 h